sreehari2315/BLENDED_LEARNING-Logistic-Regression-Model-for-Classifying-Food-Choices-for-Diabetic-Patients/README.md

 ## Program:
 ```
 Program to implement Logistic Regression for classifying food choices based on nutritional information.
-Developed by: Sree Hari K
+Developed by: SREE HARI K
 RegisterNumber: 212223230212

 import pandas as pd